composable-transactions/docs/README.md

 Would be displayed using dozens of screens on a hardware wallet, and on normal wallets it would be displayed as is.
 Hard to understand by many people.

-It turns out that the above script implements a **trustless swap** of fungible tokens, so it could be displayed in a few screens like this:
+It turns out that the above script implements a **trustless swap** of fungible tokens, and being of common use it can be turned into a template.
+So it could be displayed in a few screens like this:

 ```
 -----------------